Awards

 For the purpose of honoring excellence, professionalism and achievement among OABA member companies and their employees, thereby encouraging that same excellence in others.

-OABA acceptings nominations for three award opportunities: Achievement as an Emerging LeaderExcellence in Customer Service and Excellence in Safety & Stewardship.
+OABA accepts nominations for three award opportunities: Achievement as an Emerging LeaderExcellence in Customer Service and Excellence in Safety & Stewardship.
 Nominations can be submitted by any industry professional, but the nominee must work for an OABA member company.
 Additional details on each award are below.
 Information on how to apply is available at the How to Apply tab below.

 Sponsor 2021Award recipients will be recognized during the annual OABA Industry Conference.
 Winners will receive complimentary registration and lodging for the conference, recognition in industry publications and a $1,000 cash award.